CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

     syntax right with 1000000 molecules and 1000 subjobs.
 Try with 50 molecules and 2 subjobs.
-Learn how long it takes per molecule, confirm your submit syntax is correct, adjust your parameters if needed and scale up.
+Learn how long it takes per molecule, confirm your submit syntax is correct, adjust your parameters if needed and then scale up.

 If you're using the GUI to set up the job script, specify how many (sub)jobs (processors) you want to use.
+(You can easily edit this later in the submit script if you change your mind)

-The 'default' submit script will work "as is" for small jobs, but for large workflows, you'll need to edit it, see below.
+The 'default' submit script will work "as is" for small jobs.
+Just make sure you don't ask for too many (sub)jobs.
+Each subjob should take longer than, say one hour to complete, for very large jobs rather 24 hours.
+Running a lot of very short jobs is inefficient in many ways.
+For large workflows, you'll need to edit it, see below.

-### Additional flags for Maestro modules
+## Additional flags for Maestro modules

 Different modules have different options.
 You can set some of them in the GUI, but you may find more options with the `-h` flag: